On this page:

 Distance from Melbourne: About 1.2 hours north-west

-Location: Wombat State Forest on Wadawurrung and Wurundjeri Woi-wurrung Country
+Location: Wombat State Forest on Wadawurrung and Wurundjeri Woi-Wurrung Country

 Distance: 4.5km return